Occupational Health and Safety Code

 517.95

-An employer and a blaster must ensure that explosives are transported in closed containers designed to protect against unintended detonation, dangerous movement and sparking and induction from electrical sources during transportation.
+An employer and a blaster must ensure that explosives are transported underground in

 Handling explosives underground